 Mummy meatballs are a fantastic lunch idea for the kids during the week of Halloween.
 They'll be the envy of all their friends!

 Halloween Hot Dog Fingers

 Halloween Hot Dogs - If you don't feel like doing a lot of cooking on Halloween, for your next Halloween party you can take even the simplest foods and, with a little creativity, make them spooky and gory-looking for Halloween.
 Take these Halloween Hot Dog Fingers, for instance.

 With a bit of strategic cutting with the knife, you'll have your hot dogs looking like severed fingers in no time.
 Bet that's a sentence you thought you'd never hear!
 You can boil, microwave, or grill them.

 I like the flavor of grilled hot dogs the best, and it gives it that extra "ick" factor when you think of grilled severed fingers.

 Pumpkin Chocolate Chip Cookies

 Pumpkin Chocolate Chip Cookies - Are you ready for the softest, chewiest, puffiest pumpkin cookies ever?
 Of course you are!
-These pumpkin chocolate chip cookies are the perfect Halloween treat.
+These sweet treats are perfect for Halloween.
 They're made with only 4 simple ingredients, one of which is spice cake mix, which really elevates the flavor of these tasty little sweets.